What happens at a Sikh funeral?

 Cremating the body

 Sikhs prefer cremation over burial.
-This is because they believe the body is useless after death.
-Burial is sometimes allowed if a person’s body can’t be cremated.
+This is because they believe the body is only an empty vessel after death, with no significant value.
+In addition, some Sikhs believe that cremating the body helps the soul to move on.
+Burial is sometimes allowed if a person’s body can’t be cremated, but there may not be a headstone or grave marker.

 Traditionally, Sikhs are cremated on an outdoor funeral pyre.
 This still happens in some countries, such as India.
 However, funeral pyres are not allowed in the UK.
-Sikhs in this country are cremated in crematoriums instead.
+Sikhs in the UK are cremated in crematoriums instead.

 After the cremation, the person’s ashes are returned to their family.
-They’ll often scatter these ashes in a river or the sea.
+Ashes are usually scattered in running water or may be buried or scattered somewhere personally significant.

 What happens after a Sikh funeral service?

-Unlike with some religions like Islam and Hinduism, there is no set mourning period in Sikhism.
+Unlike with some religions like Islam, Judaism and Hinduism, there’s no set mourning period in Sikhism.
 However, some Sikhs perform rituals after death if these rituals are part of their culture.

 For instance, it’s common for Sikhs to come together and read the Guru Granth Sahib – the Sikh holy book.
 This reading might take place in one three-day session or separate sessions over a longer period.